Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 # Experiment List

-Below is a list of the experiments conducted for Experimental Analysis
+Below is a list of the experiments conducted for Experimental Analysis.

 1. Power Source Stability and Redundancy Test
 2. User Parameter Storage Test